stolostron/hub-of-hubs-rbac/README.md

     COMPONENT=$(basename $(pwd)) envsubst < deploy/operator.yaml.template | kubectl apply --kubeconfig $TOP_HUB_CONFIG -n open-cluster-management -f -
     ```

+### Security measures

+1. Network policy allows access only from open-cluster-management namespace
+1. The opa server runs in TLS mode, with certificates generated/rotated by OpenShift
+1. The opa authorization allows only GET methods, so no update of policies/data is possible through REST API
+1. The data of the policies is in a secret

 ### Working with Kubernetes deployment

 Show log: